Are the French really to blame for Dover travel chaos?

 Brexit

-We hate to be bad sports and bring this up . . . but Brexit is having an impact on travel from the UK to France.
+Brexit is certainly having an impact on travel from the UK to France.

 The Brexit transition period ended in January 2021, and since then most Brits coming into France must have their passports stamped on entry, while any pets travelling also have new paperwork requirements, namely the Animal Health Certificate.